Matze-Jung/opentx-lua-running-graphs/README.md

     },
 }
 ```
 Switch [SA] value greater than 100 toggles pause event.
-To disable trigger, return `false`.
+To disable trigger, return `false` (default).

 ## Installing
 Unzip the files from the release package and drag the contents to your radio.
 If you do this correctly, the `SCRIPTS` directory will merge with your existing directories, placing the scripts in their appropriate paths.

 The `src` directory is not required for use and is only available for maintenance of the code.
-While it may work to use this directory, you may encounter memory issues on your transmitter.
+While it may work to use this directory, you may encounter some issues.

 How to copy to the Transmitter: